-ADMISSION FOR STUDENTS WHO HAVE BEEN INCARCERATED
+ADMISSION FOR STUDENTS WHO HAVE BEEN CHARGED WITH OR CONVICTED OF A FELONY

-An applicant for admission to NNU who is in prison or has recently been in prison will be required to allow a minimum of one year to elapse between the time he/she is released from prison and the time of his/her possible enrollment at NNU.
+Applicants for admission to NNU who have been convicted of a felony or who have felony charges pending against them may be admitted upon special review and approval of the Admissions Committee.
+Applicants who are in a correctional facility or have recently been in a correctional facility are required to allow a minimum of one year to elapse between the time of release and the time of enrollment at NNU.